coyotewind/black-magic/README.md

 ### How I Would Uplevel It:

-- I could perhaps improved the UX to me more user friendly
+- I could perhaps improved the UX to me more user friendly.